modesttree/Projeny/Source/ReadMe.txt

-To run the source directly instead of using the compiled Upm.exe, open up Projeny/Bin/Upm.bat, comment out Option B and uncomment Option A.
+To run the source directly instead of using the compiled exe files, just add projeny/source/bin to your path instead of projeny/bin

 Note that you will need to use Python 3.x for this to work